DETAILED ACTION

 The language should be clear and concise and should not repeat information given in the title.
 It should avoid using phrases which can be implied, such as, “The disclosure concerns,” “The disclosure defined by this invention,” “The disclosure describes,” etc. In addition, the form and legal phraseology often used in patent claims, such as “means” and “said,” should be avoided.

-The abstract of the disclosure is objected to because it is a concise explanation of the invention, not the claim limitations..
+The abstract of the disclosure is objected to because it is not a concise explanation of the invention, but it repeats the claim limitation.
 A corrected abstract of the disclosure is required and must be presented on a separate sheet, apart from any other text.
 See MPEP § 608.01(b).

-Claims 20-21 limitation “an apparatus that carries out degradation of bisphenol A" has been evaluated under the three-prong test set forth in MPEP § 2181, subsection I, but the result is inconclusive.
+Claim 4 limitation” an apparatus that carries out degradation of bisphenol A “has been evaluated under the three-prong test set forth in MPEP § 2181, subsection I, but the result is inconclusive.
 Thus, it is unclear whether this limitation should be interpreted under 35 U.S.C.
 112(f) or pre-AIA 35 U.S.C.
-112, sixth paragraph, because apparatus that carries out degradation” is ambiguous regarding whether that structure or material is sufficient for performing the claimed function; The boundaries of this claim limitation are ambiguous; therefore, the claim is indefinite and is rejected under 35 U.S.C.
+112, sixth paragraph, because the apparatus that carries out degradation of Bisphenol A The boundaries of this claim limitation are ambiguous; therefore, the claim is indefinite and is rejected under 35 U.S.C.
 112(b) or pre-AIA 35 U.S.C.
 112, second paragraph.

 In response to this rejection, applicant must clarify whether this limitation should be interpreted under 35 U.S.C.
 112(f) or pre-AIA 35 U.S.C.
 112, sixth paragraph.
 Mere assertion regarding applicant’s intent to invoke or not invoke 35 U.S.C.
 112(f) or pre-AIA 35 U.S.C.
 112, sixth paragraph is insufficient.
 Applicant may: